chyvail/Pizza-Restaurant/README.md

 This project encompasses a robust backend with defined models, routes, and relationships centered around a Pizza Restaurant domain.
 The backend, constructed in Flask, provides a comprehensive API to interact with the underlying data.

+# Backend API Link on Render

+The link is available [here](https://pizza-restaurant-jl0u.onrender.com)

 ## Setup

 To download the dependencies for the frontend and backend, run: